The 2019 Harvard South Africa Fellowship Program (HSAFP) now open for applications from South Africans who went to university in South Africa.

 - Include your full name on the top of each page and your signature at the end of the Academic Essay and the Personal Statement.

-RESUME/CV: Include a copy of your most recent resume/CV with your application through the “Uploads” tab on CARAT.
+- You are also required to submit a copy of your most recent resume/CV with your application through the “Uploads” tab on CARAT.

 - Deadline: To be considered for a 2019-2020 Fellowship cohort, please submit applications by: April 4, 2019(at 11:59 pm EST).